awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-schema.md

 ```

 **Note**
+For `"typeName": "AWS:InstanceInformation"`, `InstanceStatus` can be one of the following: Active, ConnectionLost, Stopped, Terminated\.
 With the release of version 2\.5, RPM Package Manager replaced the Serial attribute with Epoch\.
 The Epoch attribute is a monotonically increasing integer like Serial\.
 When you inventory by using the `AWS:Application` type, a larger value for Epoch means a newer version\.
 If Epoch values are the same or empty, then use the value of the Version or Release attribute to determine the newer version\.